 - Fifteen percent discount for employment advertisements posted on the AACR-administered www.cancercareers.org website; use the code MEGAD;

-- Support the next generation of molecular epidemiologists.
-Although the MEG membership dues have been eliminated, all donations to fund the MEG-related Scholar-in-Training Awards (SITA) for early-career scientists to attend and present their work at the AACR Annual Meeting (see MEG Scholar-in-Training Awards) are greatly appreciated;
+- Support the next generation of molecular epidemiologists (see MEG Scholar-in-Training Award (SITA).
+Although the MEG membership dues have been eliminated that funded this Award for early-career scientists to attend and present their work at the AACR Annual Meeting, donations to the MEG SITA fund are greatly appreciated and can be submitted when renewing your AACR membership or by contacting the AACR Membership Staff for assistance at [email protected];

 Members from non-Epidemiology Research